Essay

 After building and running the project again, I was able to see the request logs in the console.

-As the next step, I wanted to connect database to my backend API.
+As the next step, I wanted to connect the database to my backend API.
 I used CouchDB because there is a Kitura-CouchDB package.

-After adding CouchDB package to my Package.swift
+After adding the CouchDB package to my Package.swift file, it became like this:

 import PackageDescription